 If I don’t have a good way to detect anomalies, then I’m forced to fall back to the traditional accountant’s tactic of comparing today’s business with the same day last week.
 That’s a good tactic, but it usually involves looking at hourly or daily samples of data.
 Hourly data is often delayed by several hours by the “big data” processes used to roll it up to usable samples, and daily data can be delayed for … a day.

 If you look for anomaly detection programs, you’ll be buried in a cascade of products, heavily featuring machine learning, intended to learn what’s normal and what isn’t.

 Developers and researchers have produced classification and clustering systems, heuristic approaches using “nearest neighbor” analyses and theoretical ones using information theory.
 However, one of then very best and easiest to understand is statistical.
 And old.

-It’s the “Western Electric” rules, written by the company Bell created to manufacture phones.
-It was created to detect problems that their quality control systems couldn’t otherwise handle, and is considered one of the classic works in statistical quality control.
+It’s the “Western Electric” rules, written by the company Bell created to manufacture telephones.
+They were created to detect problems that their quality control systems couldn’t otherwise handle, and is considered one of the classic works in statistical quality control.